Boris Johnson cancels Jan 26 India visit citing pandemic in UK

 New Delhi, Jan 05: UK President, Boris Johnson has cancelled his visit to India, a Reuters report said.

 A Downing Street spokesperson said:, Athe Prime Minister spoke to Prime Minister Narendra Modi this morning, to express his regret that he will be unable to visit India later this month as planned.
 He cited the need to oversee the pandemic situation in the UK.

+"Prime Minister Narendra Modi had a telephonic conversation today with Johnson.
+Prime Minister Johnson reiterated his thanks for India''s invitation for him as the Chief Guest of the forthcoming Republic Day celebrations, but regretted his inability to attend in view of the changed COVID-19 context prevailing in the UK.
+He reiterated his keenness to visit India in the near future," a release from the Prime Minister''s office in New Delhi said.

+"Prime Minister (Modi) expressed his understanding of the exceptional situation in the UK, and conveyed his best wishes for the quick control of the pandemic spread.
+He looked forward to receiving Prime Minister Johnson in India at the earliest opportunity after normalisation of the situation," the PMO said.

 There was a lot of speculation regarding Johnson's visit as the UK sees the strictest restrictions in months over the new mutants strain of coronavirus.
 Johnson had last month said that he had accepted India's very generous invite to be the chief guest at the Republic Day parade in New Delhi.